 Context

 Carnegie wrote this in the shadow of the Great Depression.
 It was a time of immense pressure to sell, to network, to just make things happen.
-His insight was a counter-intuitive masterstroke: in a world where everyone is shouting about themselves, the person who asks thoughtful questions and listens will stand out and build trust more effectively than anyone.
+His insight was a counter-intuitive masterstroke: in a world where everyone is shouting about themselves.

 Usage Examples